-ADDITIONAL INFORMATION Ariel Ruiz Urquiola has a long history of environmental activism, but according to his family, does not identify as a political opponent of the government.
+Ariel Ruiz Urquiola has a long history of environmental activism, but according to his family, does not identify as a political opponent of the government.
 In 2008, during his participation in an international seminar in Mexico as researcher of the University of Havana, he publicly expressed criticism against the alleged illegal fishing of sea turtles in Cuba.
 In 2009, the University's authorities suspended his work on sea turtles.
 Between 2010 and 2013, he continued his work at the University of Havana but switched his research to the study of fauna in the Sierra de los Órganos' area in the Pinar del Río province.
-After disagreement with management, he was first downgraded in his position and salary, and in 2016, he was dismissed from the University after alleging repeated absences.
+After disagreement with management, he was first downgraded in his position and salary, and in 2016, he was dismissed from the University.
 Following his dismissal, Ariel publically criticized the decision saying his dismissal was "an abuse of power."
 The dismissal was confirmed by the Municipal Popular Court of Old Havana in a judgement in 2016.
-Cuban legislation provides that the state is the owner of most of the land in Cuba.
-However, usufruct rights on unused state-lands can be acquired by individuals giving them some right to use it for specific reasons provided under the law.
-In 2016, Ariel Ruiz Urquiola secured such rights over the land in the area surrounding the house that he bought in 2015.

 Ariel Ruiz Urquiola's family believe that authorities have deliberately imprisoned him as reprisal for his environmental activism and as a strategy to deprive him of the state-owned land on which he runs his environmental project.
-Under national legislation, a user of state-owned land loses the right to use it after being absent from the land, meaning if Ariel is imprisoned for a year he stands to lose the right to cultivate the land Amnesty International opposes laws prohibiting insult or disrespect of heads of state or public figures, the military or other public institutions or flags or symbols (such as lèse majesté and desacato laws).
-Amnesty International also opposes laws criminalizing defamation, whether of public figures or private individuals, which should be treated as a matter for civil litigation.
-The offence of "desacato" (contempt) (article 144.1 of Cuba's Criminal Code) is an undue restriction on the right to freedom of expression, as public officials should tolerate more criticism than private individuals.
-The use of defamation laws with the purpose or effect of inhibiting legitimate criticism of government or public officials violates the right to freedom of expression.
-Name: Doctor Ariel Ruiz Urquiola Gender m/f: male UA: 109/18 Index: AMR 25/8541/2018 Issue Date: 11 June 2018
+Under national legislation, a user of state-owned land loses the right to use it after being absent from the land, meaning if Ariel is imprisoned for a year he stands to lose the right to cultivate the land.

+Name: Doctor Ariel Ruiz Urquiola Gender m/f: m

+Further information on UA: 109/18 Index: AMR 25/8660/2018 Issue Date: 22 June 2018